Tiki Bars, Tripletail, and Shark Teeth Treasure

 Where to find Shark Teeth – 1 Florida Key, 4 Beaches:

-Manasota Key is a long island-like land mass between Venice and Englewood in Southwest Florida.
+Manasota Key is a long island-like land mass between Venice Beach and Stump Pass State Park in Southwest Florida.
 The Key offers several (seven) popular shark tooth-hunting beach spots.
-All of them are favorites for locals and visitors alike and include (north to south) Venice Beach, Brohard Beach, Casperson Beach, Manasota Key Beach, Blind Pass Beach, Englewood Beach, and Stump Pass Beach State Park.
+All of them are favorites for locals and visitors alike and include (north to south) Venice Beach, Brohard Beach, Casperson Beach (closed after the 2024 hurricane season), Manasota Key Beach, Blind Pass Beach, Englewood Beach, and Stump Pass Beach State Park.

 There is no fee or toll to enter Manasota Key on the north bridge or the south bridge that crosses Lemon Bay.
 My personal favorites are these: